Nahal Hemar Cave: Plaster assemblages

 This group of beads, basketry, and statue fragments is believed to have been used for ritual purposes.
 This lime plaster was one of the first intentionally made chemical alterations where the makers had complete control over the properties.
 The presence of the plaster has been deemed of great importance because of the efforts applied to the process of making and applying the plaster.

 The beads found in this assemblage may have been used on garments designed for specific events.

 The method of examining the plaster assemblages

 Hemar stream canyon situated in the Judean Desert, Israel, near Masada, descending to the Dead Sea.
 There are headsprings located in the canyon, providing salt and sweet water during the year to local flora and fauna.

-The examination of the Nahal Hemar artifacts included:
+The artifacts were examined in the following ways: